uschoen/avaya/Avaya_ECHI_import/README.md

 #### logging section
-see for discription in the documationen for the pthon modul logging/ configuration with dictory and json file
+see for description in the documentation for the python modul logging/ configuration with dictionary and json file.

-"logging":{
+	"logging":{...}

         "disable_existing_loggers": false,
         "formatters": {
             "simple": {